DB-ERRSA/errsa-mc-knowledgebase/docs/plugins/template.md

 !!! abstract "Purpose"
     **Category:** <Gameplay / Moderation / Protection / Infrastructure / Cosmetics / Mapping>

-    <1–2 sentence plain-English description of what this plugin exists to do on ERRSA MC.>
+   Text <1–2 sentence plain-English description of what this plugin exists to do on ERRSA MC.>

 ---